 Once the marker file is imported, the editor’s timeline contains a map of the entire recording.
 This is the core advantage: instead of navigating an unknown recording sequentially, the editor navigates by marker type.

 Looking for highlights to build a clip compilation?
 Filter to highlight markers and jump between them.
 Reviewing the demonetization flags before upload?
 Navigate to each risk marker and make a decision.
 Building chapter structure?
 The chapter markers are already placed — review them, adjust if needed, and export.
+Checking for Twitch events or chat peaks?
+Jump directly to each timestamp without scrubbing.

 The editor still makes every creative decision.
 The markers do not make the edit; they make the edit significantly faster by removing the discovery phase from the process.